aces/brainbrowser/STYLE.md

 Quotes
 ------

 In general, the code tends toward double quoting strings.
-It's acceptable to use single quotes if it keeps you from having to escape things in the string.
+It's acceptable to use single quotes if it keeps you from having to escape double quotes in the string itself.

 ```JavaScript
   var a_string = "Hello";